muarshad01/Golang_Programming_Language/README.md

 ## NOTES
 ```
-Go is STATIC programming language
+1. Go is STATIC programming language
+2. There is no "while"
 ```